-Feed both dogs at the same time of day, but still cater to the alpha dog of the two (or three), by putting its food down first.
-As long as both dogs eat the same the same food, and will finish their meal all at once, there shouldn't be any problems.
+Feed both dogs at the same time of day, but still cater to the alpha dog of the two (or more), by putting its food down first.
+As long as both dogs eat the same food, and will finish their meal all at once, there shouldn't be any problems.
 Dogs should always have their own food dish, but a communal water bucket is usually fine.
 It may be necessary to feed the dogs in different areas of the home if:

 07 of 08

-Anybody that has more than one dog knows that most chaotic time is when you, the human, finally come home from wherever you have been.
+Anybody who has more than one dog knows that the most chaotic time is when you, the human, finally come home from wherever you have been.
 Bouncing, maybe barking, butt-wiggles, excited yipping noises, and maybe even excited puddles can occur.
 Don't reward the craziness.
-Walk in the door after an absence and ignore your dog until he or she has calmed down enough to sit properly and lavish praise upon the pup for doing so.
+Walk in the door after an absence and ignore your dog until it has calmed down enough to sit properly and lavish praise upon the pup for doing so.
 If you can ignore the chaos when you come in, and refuse to acknowledge anything but a sitting dog, your dog will catch on very quickly.

 08 of 08

 Problems and Proofing Behavior

 Whether you are introducing a new dog to your existing dog or bringing home multiple dogs, you can expect a few scuffles.
 If problems occur even after the pecking order has been sorted out, you may need some outside help.
 Another potential problem is if one dog is easily trained but the other proves quite difficult.
 A vet or pet behavior specialist can help.
 They will usually come to your home, see your dogs in action, and then work with you on a training plan.